Robert O. Young: Published books

 Young has authored a series of books and videos titled The pH Miracle (2002), The pH Miracle for Diabetes (2004), The pH Miracle for Weight Loss (2005), and "The pH Miracle Revised" (2010).
 Other books he has authored include Herbal Nutritional Medications (1988), One Sickness, One Disease, One Treatment (1992), Sick and Tired (1995), Back to the House of Health (1999), and Back to the House of Health 2 (2003).

-The book titled Sick and Tired includes a foreword by celebrity Anthony Robbins in which he refers to Robert O Young as a genius multiple times.

 Work

 Young promotes an alkaline diet based on notions that are not compatible with the scientific understandings of nutrition and disease.
-He claims that health depends primarily on proper balance between an alkaline and acid environment in the human body, and that an acid environment causes cancer, obesity, osteoporosis, yeast overgrowth, flu, skin disorders, and other diseases.
-Young writes about pleomorphism, a school of thought that was prominent in late-19th-century microbiology that asserts that red blood cells transform into bacteria when the surrounding environment becomes acidic - a theory that has been proven wrong since the development of germ theory.
-Young's fundamental claim is that the human body is alkaline by design and acidic by function, and that there is only one disease (acidosis) and one treatment (an alkaline diet).
+He claims that health depends primarily on proper balance between an alkaline and acid environment in the human body, and that an acid environment causes cancer, obesity, osteoporosis, yeast overgrowth, influenza, skin disorders, and other diseases.
+Young writes about pleomorphism, a school of thought that was prominent in late-19th-century microbiology that asserts that red blood cells transform into bacteria when the surrounding environment becomes acidic—an idea that was proven wrong with the development of germ theory.
+Young's fundamental claim is that the human body is alkaline by design and acidic by function, and that there is only one disease ("acidosis") and one treatment (an alkaline diet).

 Young's books recommend a low-stress lifestyle and a high-water-content, high-chlorophyll, plant-based diet.
 He recommends moderate intake of high-carbohydrate vegetables, some grains, and fresh fish.
 Young recommends abstaining from "acidic" foods—sugar, red meat, shellfish, eggs, dairy, processed and refined foods, stored grains, artificial sweeteners, alcohol, coffee, chocolate, and sodas—because he believes that such foods overload the body with acidity and cause disease.
 Young claims that disorders such as weight gain, water retention, high cholesterol, kidney stones, and tumors are all life-saving mechanisms for dealing with excess acidity in the body.

 Research supporting alkaline diets, like that promoted by Young, is limited to in vitro and animal studies.
 A number of recent systematic reviews and meta-analyses in the medical literature have concluded that there is no evidence that alkaline diets are beneficial to humans.

 According to a book review by the Academy of Nutrition and Dietetics, some aspects of his diet, such as the emphasis on eating green leafy vegetables and exercise, would likely be healthy; however, the diet overall "is not a healthy way to lose weight."
 Quackwatch describes Young's claims as "fanciful".